joaoc-pires/website-joaopires.com/_posts/2025-03-25-for-a-geopolitical-theory-of-conflict-in-the-europe-of-our-times.md

 Said, E. W. (1978) Orientalism.
 Pantheon Books

 **Notes**: I've wrote the review to this booklet as an assignment for the 'Human Geography' course during the Ba in International Relations.
-It was published here the day after it was due, translated from the original in Portuguese.
+It was published here a few days after it was due, translated from the original in Portuguese.